kaushikurwa/RBF-REGRESSOR/README.md

 ---

-## 🏫 Institution
+## Institution

 NMAM Institute of Technology, Nitte (Deemed to be University)

 ---

-## 📜 License
+## License

-This work is for **educational use only** and not intended for production or commercial deployment.
+This work is intended for **educational use only** and is not suitable for production or commercial deployment.

 ---

-**Stay curious, and may your RBFs cover all clusters while your errors stay minimal!**